DominikWrobel/airmusic/README.md

 # Remote

 I've added a simple remote at (https://github.com/DominikWrobel/airmusic/tree/main/remote) using shell_command and button cards.
+Remote can be used with or without this integration.

 # Special thanks to: